Chuck Taylor (wrestler): Pro Wrestling Guerrilla (2008–2019)

-With Omega winning the World Championship at the 2009 BOLA, Taylor and new tag team partner Tornado (having parted ways with Generico after a brief reunion), known collectively as the "2 Skinny Black Guys of Low Moral Fiber", were scheduled to take on the Bucks for the Tag Team championship on January 30, 2010, at WrestleReunion 4, however, due to a snowstorm Taylor was forced to miss the event.
+With Omega winning the World Championship at the 2009 Battle of Los Angeles, Taylor and new tag team partner Tornado (having parted ways with Generico after a brief reunion), known collectively as the "2 Skinny Black Guys of Low Moral Fiber", were scheduled to take on the Bucks for the Tag Team championship on January 30, 2010, at WrestleReunion 4, however, due to a snowstorm Taylor was forced to miss the event.
 The match was rescheduled for PWG's next show, As the Worm Turns, but due to Tornado's sudden retirement from professional wrestling, Taylor would instead partner with Tornado's former partner, and Taylor's former rival, El Generico.
 They reprised the name 2 Skinny Black Guys of Low Moral Fiber.
 At the event the Young Bucks defeated Taylor and Generico to retain the Tag Team Titles.
 While Kenny Omega began spending increased amount of time in Japan, away from PWG, Chuck Taylor went on to form a new alliance in September 2010, called the Fightin' Taylor Boys, with Ryan Taylor and Brian Cage (who would adopt the ring name Brian Cage-Taylor).
 Following the folding of the stable, after Brian Cage went solo, Taylor formed a new stable named Best Friends with Joey Ryan and Trent? in August 2013.
 On January 31, 2014, Taylor and Trent? defeated three other teams.
 In the first round defeating the Rockness Monsters (Johnny Yuma and Johnny Goodtime).
 In the Semi-finals the Best Friends upset Cole Steen Cole (Adam Cole and Kevin Steen) with an assist from Candice Lerae.
 In the finals the Best Friends defeated the Inner City Machine Guns (Rich Swann and Ricochet) to win the 2014 Dynamite Duumvirate Tag Team Title Tournament.
 As a result, Taylor and Trent? received a shot at the PWG World Tag Team Championship on March 28, but were defeated by the defending champions, The Young Bucks.

 In 2015, Taylor began a winning streak, beginning with himself and Trent? defeating The Beaver Boys at "From Out Of Nowhere" and then defeating the likes of Kikutaro, Marty Scurll, and even former partner Trent? in singles action.
 In December 2016 at "Mystery Vortex IV", the still-unbeaten Taylor earned his first shot at the PWG Championship by defeating Adam Cole in a #1 Contender's match.
 In February 2017 at "Only Kings Understand Each Other", Chuck Taylor faced champion Zack Sabre Jr in a losing effort.
 Taylor was attacked after the match by the now-heel Sabre and Marty Scurll, only to see Trent? come to his defense.
 On July 7, 2017, Taylor defeated Sabre to become PWG World Champion for the first time, only to lose the title to Ricochet on October 21 in his first defense.
 Taylor would go on to defeat Ricochet and reclaim the PWG World Championship in a Guerrilla Warfare match at PWG Mystery Vortex V. On March 23, 2018, Taylor lost the title against Keith Lee at Time is a Flat Circle.